Tagirijus/plainvoice/DEVELOPMENT.md

 ### DocumentConnector class

 This class is for connecting objects of the class Document.
 The idea of connecting / linking documents is to have a YAML list with dictionaries, where the key describes the document type and its value is the absolute file path to the document.
 In case of unlinking, the link will get removed from the previously linked document as well to keep things in sync.
-The class itsel is a component of the Document class.
+The class itself is a component of the Document class.

 ### DocumentType class